An Oman Family Holiday

 Sometimes there is a destination in the world that was never on your radar but subconsciously you keep hearing positive references to it.
 At first, you don’t take it in, however, there comes a point, with so many glowing references being shared, that your attention is finally caught and you have to find out what all the fuss is about.

-This has been the case with me for the country of Oman.
-When the company I most recently worked for decided to launch a selection of holidays, it was time to understand why there has been this outpouring of affection for this relatively unknown corner of the Middle East
+This has been the case with me in Oman.
+When the company I most recently worked for decided to launch a selection of holidays, it was time to understand why there has been this outpouring of affection for this relatively unknown corner of the Middle East.

 Thankfully at Beachcomber Tours, there is someone who truly knows her stuff and takes it upon herself to discover the true heart of a country before unleashing her knowledge to the wider audience – that person is Jo Dickie who has visited on business and for her Oman family holiday.
 Here is what she has made of Oman during her visits.